OrphicAKM/YouTube_Mods/README.md

 # YouTube_Mods
-# This folder is strictly for the owner, Orphic, paid members of his membership plan, and people who paid for the use of any specific Minecraft modification, respectively.
+# This mod is free for all people, please use this for educational and entertainment purposes.